- Testing Within Your Country of Citizenship

 UNACCEPTABLE ID DOCUMENTS

-- any document that does not bear your last name exactly as it appears on your admission ticket
+- any document that does not bear your first and last name exactly (including accents) as it appears on your admission ticket

 - international driver's license

 - draft classification card

 - international student ID

 - credit/debit card of any kind